GuiSuranyi/EE186-Lab1/README.md

 ## 3 Blinking LEDs

-# FIX
 ### Part a
 There are three user LEDs available in the NUCLEO board we are using: User LD1 - which is connected to PC7-, User LD2 - which is connected to PB7 - and User LD3 - which is connected to PB14.
-These are all pins which should be configured as GPIOs for the LEDs, such that you can turn the LED on by setting the I/O to High, and turn the LED off by setting the I/O to Low.
-Since those have not been configured as GPIOs yet, we will need to go through the desired registers, and set the appropriate bits - such as turning the RCC Since these are GPIO pins, one could write and read to/from them.
-This is why there are solder bridges which can be connected or disconnected in order to give the user of the board the ability to select whether the LED is connected or not to the GPIO.
+Since those have not been configured as GPIOs yet, we will need to go through the desired registers, and set the appropriate bits - such as turning the on RCC and configuring the mode, speed, type, pull-up and pull-down resistors - and finally turn the GPIO on and off.
+These are all pins which should be configured as ouputs, such that you can turn the LED on by setting the I/O to High, and turn the LED off by setting the I/O to Low (we are driving the LEDs, not reading them - hence we must set the pins to outputs).

 ### Part B
 <img width="1117" height="393" alt="image" src="https://github.com/user-attachments/assets/d0a1374c-e28d-4196-bc8d-fc80d0a25af6" />